dmccrthy/notes/networking/RFCs/RFC 4301 - IPsec.md

       - Specifies peers that are authorized to communicate with an IPsec device.
       - Includes protocol and method for authenticating peers.
 (Protocols: IKEv1, or IKEv2) (Method: PSK, or Certificates)
       - IP Addresses, or domain names for peer

-**RFC 7296: IKEv2**

-- Intro
-  - IKE provides a way to establish SAs between devices without manual configuration
-  - Two peers using IKE create an IKE Security Association which they use to communicate and exchange information about SAs
-  - IKE peers do 2 exchanges to initialize and create their 1st SA.
-  - If at any point the IKE SA fails, all child SAs will be discarded with it.
-  - Inshort IKE provides an alternative to manually configuring SAs and allows for on-demand SA creation between peers.